klepas/ozlockcon.com/cfpw.md

 ## Call for Papers

-OzLockCon aims to be the first conference in Australia catering specifically to physical security research and offensive and defensive techniques.
+OzLockCon aims to be the first conference in Australia catering specifically to physical security research and offensive | defensive techniques.

 We aim to bring the openness and desire to share information found in the information security industry to a different crowd.
 We are looking for presenters to talk on a wide range of topics in an informal environment amongst their peers.

+Please **[fill out our CFP/W Google Form](%missing_url%)** if you wish to submit a proposal for either a talk or workshop.

 ### Talk topics

 We are interested in the following topics:

 * picking techniques
-* bypass techniques
+* bypass techniques and tools
 * impressioning techniques
 * digital lock manipulation
 * decoding locks
 * safe manipulation
-* locksport community and our hobby
+* the locksport community and our hobby
 * historical/antique locks
 * privilege escalation attacks against lock systems
 * key duplication
 * alarm system attacks
+* building access control systems
+* motor vehicle security
 * DIY tools and their making
 * making cut-aways
 * lock manufacturing
 * metallurgy, metalworking, and material science research
 * improving physical security
 * 'tamper-evident' seals
-* making challenge locks
+* making/hacking challenge locks
 * legal aspects of locksport in AU/NZ
-* physical security within red teaming/penetration testing
+* physical security in red teaming/pen. testing
-* radio security (this can include mobile, pagers, CB radio)
+* radio security (eg. mobile, pagers, CB radio)
 * RFID/Magstripe/Smartcard security
 * social engineering

-Digital/Analogue attacks if relevant in the wider context of physical security will be considered.

-If you think your topic might still be of interest but isn't explicitly listed here, please submit anyway and we will be happy to review regardless.
+If you think your topic might still be of interest but isn't explicitly listed here, please submit anyway and we will be happy to review it regardless.

 Make sure to submit early!
-The CFP will close April 30th 2017.
+The call will close April 30th 2017.

 ## Call for Workshops

-In addition to the traditional 'talks' that will occur (like at most other conferences) OzLockCon aims to have a fairly large amount of hands-on and interactive content.
-This content should be relevant to topics covered in the CFP and should be used as a guideline as to what we are interested.
+In addition to the traditional 'talks' that will occur (like at most other conferences) OzLockCon aims to have a large amount of hands-on and interactive content.

 We are looking for people to run workshops which can run anywhere between an hour to the full course of the conference.

-If you require financial assistance in order to run such a workshop (for example, to purchase a large number of key-blanks and files to teach impressioning techniques) please state so in the CFP and we'll attempt to make arrangements.
+<small>If you require financial assistance in order to run such a workshop (for
+example, to purchase a large number of key-blanks and files to teach impressioning techniques) please state so in the CFP and we'll attempt to make arrangements.</small>